 Vocation Discernment Events

 We invite Catholic young adult single women discerning consecrated life to a special retreat experience or vocation visit.
 A retreat can be a insightful and inspiring step forward, moving from discernment to action in following God’s will.
 Honest questions about Franciscan Life and a calling as a consecrated religious are most welcome.

 Career or Calling

 If you’re a young adult woman, you are at a decisive time of life.
 Our Sisters respect your life experiences, perspective and gifts of those with professional responsibilities and educational goals while still young adults.
 Talents and background in a variety of areas, from social services to health care to education to IT skills may be part of God’s plan in a Franciscan ministry.

-Anytime August to December Your Own Special Discernment Retreat
+Anytime November to May Design Your Own Special Discernment Retreat

 Design a discernment experience just for yourself at our Wisconsin Motherhouse.
 St. Francis sought sacred spaces to be with God, so we offer you: Solitude and silence, balanced with meaningful conversations with our Sisters; Opportunity for spiritual direction as well as service.

 It was very helpful to be able to take a break from my busy life to stop and reflect and listen.
 Then, it was very helpful to be able to talk about what thoughts were running through my head. – Eleanor

 Continue reading descriptions of Discernment Possibilities, or click here to register now.

 The warmth, hospitality, and overall kindness that was bestowed upon us from all the Sisters really touched my heart. – Kim